-Who Is At Fault In A Parking Lot Car Accident?
+Who Is At Fault In An Accident In A Parking Lot?

 According to a recent report, approximately 20 percent of accidents occur in a parking lot.
 As speed limits are drastically reduced in parking lots, and drivers tend to issue more caution when driving in these areas, it is reasonable to believe that a parking lot car accident would yield minor injury/damage.
 Unfortunately, the reality is that parking lot accidents can cause significant harm and damage.